gpuweb/gpuweb/proposals/view-instancing.md

 ### Behavior

 * `viewCount == 1` preserves existing behavior.
-* `viewCount > 1` creates a multi-view render pass and requires the `"multi-view"` feature to be enabled on the device.
+* `viewCount > 1` creates a view-instanced render pass and requires the `"view-instancing"` feature to be enabled on the device.
-* `viewCount` must be less than or equal to `device.limits.maxMultiViewViewCount`.
+* `viewCount` must be less than or equal to `device.limits.maxViewInstanceCount`.
 * For view `i`, rendering targets array layer `baseArrayLayer + i` of each attachment view.
 * Rasterization and fragment processing happen once per view for each primitive in the pass.
-* A pipeline used in a multi-view render pass renders to all views even if it does not read `view_index`. `view_index` is only needed when shader behavior differs per view.
+* A pipeline used in a view-instanced render pass renders to all views even if it does not read `view_index`. `view_index` is only needed when shader behavior differs per view.

 ### Validation